TS1500 application notes

 In advance of the Mars landing on 18 February 2021, members of the Analytical Chemistry group at Universidad del País Vasco / Euskal Herriko Unibertsitatea (University of the Basque Country) in Leioa, Spain presented their research on how temperature controlled experiments (including Raman spectroscopy, X-ray fluorescence and XRD analysis) can be used to characterise geological materials ranging from historical artefacts from the Roman empire to regolith samples from Mars.

-This article looks at how researchers use temperature-controlled procedures with Linkam’s TS1500 to synthesize and characterize porous maghemite nanoparticles.
+Researchers at Stockholm University in Sweden used temperature-controlled procedures with Linkam’s TS1500 to synthesise and characterise porous maghemite nanoparticles.

 A study of soldering and brazing using both THMS600 and TS1500 stages to mimic industrial processes.